AnxiousFrogAncestor/verbose-umbrella/README.md

 # verbose-umbrella
-An unfinished (80%) Google scraper project in Nodejs.
+An unfinished (80%) Google scraper project in Nodejs.(see the files)